-U-FNO Surrogate and TraningThe U‑FNO design is intended to capture both global, long‑range dependencies (handled efficiently in Fourier space), and local spatial structure (preserved by a U‑Net path embedded into the operator block).
+U-FNO Surrogate and Training

+The U‑FNO design is intended to capture both global, long‑range dependencies (handled efficiently in Fourier space), and local spatial structure (preserved by a U‑Net path embedded into the operator block).
 The combination of global and local features is especially relevant for transport problems where the solution contains both broad hydraulic controls and localized fronts or plume features.

-Jiang et al. (2025) express the forward simulator as a mapping from the geological model to the dynamic states (pressure and transported scalar) over time.
+Jiang et al. (2025) express the forward surrogate simulator as a mapping from the geological model to the dynamic states (pressure and transported scalar) over time.
 The surrogate approximates this mapping with a neural operator f(m,θ).
-In their implementation, the geomodel input is repeated across all time steps to form the network input m(x,t), then lifted to a higher dimensional representation via a learned linear and fully-connected mapping, passed through multiple operator layers, and finally projected back to the output field.
+In their implementation, the geological model input is repeated across all time steps to form the network input m(x,t), then lifted to a higher dimensional representation via a learned linear and fully-connected mapping, passed through multiple operator layers, and finally projected back to the output field.